The tagline of the film is: Was Shakespeare a fraud? But is the film ‘Anonymous’ the real fraud?

 Still in 1599, Ben Jonson is shown to be one of a coterie of playwrights, including Christopher Marlowe, Thomas Nashe and Thomas Dekker, who watch Shakespeare’s success with a variety of reactions.
 While Dekker and Nashe accept it with equanimity, Marlowe is envious and suspects that Shakespeare is not the true author.
 He challenges Jonson with his suspicions and threatens to confront Shakespeare.
 Soon after, Marlowe is found murdered in the street near The Rose, the implication being he was murdered by Shakespeare.

 Again, all wrong.
 By 1599, Marlowe was long gone.
-He was reported killed in 1593 in Deptford, some distance from London, in a fight involving three other men, none of whom was William Shakespeare.
-It is unlikely Marlowe and Jonson ever met as Jonson’s theatrical career only began in 1596 at the earliest.
+He was reported killed in 1593 in Deptford, some distance from London, in a fight involving three other men, none of whom was William Shakespeare. (see A Fateful Day in Deptford: The ‘Death’ of Christopher Marlowe) It is unlikely Marlowe and Jonson ever met as Jonson’s theatrical career only began in 1596 at the earliest.

 The Aristocratic Author